nuald/simple-web-benchmark/README.md

         <lang>...
 Sets the languages to test ('all' for all)

     The following languages are supported: go, rust_hyper, rust_rocket, python, scala, dmd, java, nodejs, ldc2, crystal, php.

+And another program to get the versions of the languages:

+    $ cargo run --manifest-path suite/Cargo.toml --bin versions

 ## Usage